ryanflorence/react-training/lessons/05-wrapping-dom-libs.md

     var dialog = $(node).dialog().data('ui-dialog');

     // start a new React render tree with our node and the children
-    // passed in from above, this is the landing to our jump React.renderComponent(<div>{this.props.children}</div>, node):
+    // passed in from above, this is the other side of the portal.
+    React.renderComponent(<div>{this.props.children}</div>, node):
   }
 });